antoine-royer/WikiBot/README.md

 WikiBot is a discord bot which makes a wikipedia research, translates a text or discusses with you.

-The last version was released on the 30 of September 2020.
+The last version was released on the 2 of October 2020.

 ### License